-The sizes of the domains used in the Er=500 and 2000 simulations, in terms of the total number of grid points $N=N_x \times N_y \times N_z$ , are $N=128 \times 512 \times 128$ and $128 \times 512 \times 256$ , respectively.
-Systems of this 'computational' size yield degrees of freedom in excess of 10 in solving the equations of motion, (10) and (11), and the number of nodal values of the dependent variables v, p and A stored at each time step is typically $\mathcal{O}(10^8)$ .
+The sizes of the domains used in the Er=500 and Er= 2000 simulations discussed in this work, in terms of the total number of grid points $N=N_x \times N_y \times N_z$, are $N=128 \times 512 \times 128$ and $128 \times 512 \times 256$, respectively.
+Systems of this "computational" size yield degrees of freedom in excess of 10^7 in solving the equations of motion, Eqs.
+(10) and (11).
+Additionally, the number of nodal values of the dependent variables v, p, and A stored at each time step is typically $\mathcal{O}(10^8)$.
 As such, the solution of the governing equations and associated memory requirements necessitates the use of parallel computation, in which we utilize domain decomposition along the wall-normal direction to distribute the work and memory load over multiple processors.
+Each simulation was performed using 32 processors on a distributed-memory Beowulf cluster and took approximately three weeks to complete.
+Since the size of the problem scales with $1/\Delta_y^3$ if the domain dimensions are held constant, the resources and computational time required for these simulations limited the extent to which we could perform refinement studies.
+Hence, we looked to the results obtained in the mesh refinement studies performed as part of our previous investigation [Klein et al. (2007)] for guidance in choosing appropriate discretizations.
+As we found $\Delta_y = 1/128$ and $\Delta y = 1/256$ (for Er=500 and Er=2000, respectively) to adequately resolve structural features in our previous study, we consequently used the same values here.
+The widths of the two domains were chosen in a similar manner, using the spanwise length scales drawn from our previous study for the same two Er values as the basis for the values used here.

-Given that we impose periodic boundary conditions at x=0,L/H and y=0,W/H, we use spectral collocation to facilitate the use of efficient fast Fourier transformations in evaluating derivatives along the stream-wise and span-wise directions.
+Given that we impose periodic boundary conditions at x=0, L/H and y=0, W/H, we use spectral collocation to facilitate the use of efficient fast Fourier transformations in evaluating derivatives along the streamwise (x) and spanwise (y) directions.
 Derivatives with respect to the z direction are evaluated using a second-order finite difference formulation.
-Integration of the evolution equation for the configuration tensor (6) is performed using the second-order Runge-Kutta TVD (total-variation-diminishing) scheme proposed by Shu and Osher (1988).
-Since this is an explicit scheme and the spatial derivative evaluations are for the most part local to each processor (i.e., the bulk of the data required to perform these calculations do not have to be retrieved from other processors), this portion of the calculation does not differ greatly from those which would be performed in a serial implementation.
-This is, however, not the case with the simultaneous solution of the equations of motion (10) and the continuity equation (11), which required the development of a parallel implementation of the Uzawa Bi-Conjugate Gradient Stabilized method (Klein, 2007).
+Integration of the evolution equation for the configuration tensor [Eq.
+(6)] is performed using the second-order Runge-Kutta total-variation-diminishing (TVD) scheme proposed by Shu and Osher (1988).
+Since this is an explicit scheme and the spatial derivative evaluations are for the most part local to each processor (i.e., the bulk of the data required to perform these calculations does not have to be retrieved from other processors), this portion of the calculation does not greatly differ from those which would be performed in a serial implementation.
+This is, however, not the case for the simultaneous solution of the equations of motion [Eq.
+(10)] and the continuity equation [Eq.
+(11)], which required the development of a parallel implementation of the Uzawa biconjugate gradient stabilized method [Klein (2007)].